-- The development of a biodegradable scaffold for regenerative wound healing.
+- Developed a biodegradable scaffold for regenerative wound healing.

-- The discovery of cancer stem cells that drive melanoma virulence.
+- Discovered cancer stem cells that drive melanoma.

-- The identification of immunoregulatory and highly plastic dermal stem cells.
+- Identified immunoregulatory and highly plastic dermal stem cells.

-- The insight that immune cells target epithelial stem cells in human face transplantation and graft-versus-host disease.
+- Discovered that immune cells target epithelial stem cells in human face transplantation.

-- The deployment of subpopulations of hair follicle stem cells for skin regeneration.
+- Deployed hair follicle stem cells for skin regeneration.

-- The understanding of epigenetic/stem cell pathways responsible for skin cancer aggressiveness.
+- Elucidated the epigenetic/stem cell pathways responsible for skin cancer aggressiveness.